 The Essene community also had a communion meal of leavened bread every Sabbath.
 The Dead Sea Scrolls declare, “When they gather at the communal table, having set out bread and wine so the communal table is set for eating and the wine poured for drinking, none may reach for the first portion of the bread or the wine before the priest.
 For he shall bless the first portion of the bread and the wine, reaching for the bread first.
 Afterward the Messiah of Israel shall reach for the bread.
 Finally, each member of the whole congregation of the Yahad (united community) shall give a blessing, in descending order of rank” (Wise, Abegg, and Cook, The Dead Sea Scrolls: A New Translation, p.147).

+He was likewise the Messiah for other Jews.
 He was recapitulating several Jewish traditions in His own life, making them one.
 Other Jewish traditions allowed for leavened bread on that day.
 How so?
-Jesus was also the messiah for the Pharisees/Sadducees who ate leavened bread on Thursday and offered blood sacrifice on Friday.
+Jesus was also the Messiah for the Pharisees/Sadducees who ate leavened bread on Thursday and offered blood sacrifice on Friday.
 He was also Messiah for the Samaritans, to whom “the feasts of Passover and of Unleavened Bread are still regarded as separate” even today.
 It should be noted that by the modern Samaritan accounting, the Passover itself begins after midnight and so leavened bread would still be eaten before this point in time.